2100 PR.02 External Sales Approval Process

 - Confirm that the time worked by the Yale employees providing the service is correctly shown in the payroll costing location and is not charged to any grant; and

 - Confirm the accuracy of the information contained in the request.

 If the submission is incomplete or inaccurate, the Lead Administrator works with the Requestor to correct any deficiencies.
-If the submission is complete and accurate, the Lead Administrator sends an email, approving and attaching the request, to either the appropriate Dean or the Vice President or their designee.
+If the submission is complete and accurate, the Lead Administrator sends an email, approving and attaching the request, to the YSM Associate Controller, for YSM units only, and for all other requests, to either the appropriate Dean or Vice President, or their designee.

 The Dean or Vice President, or their designee, reviews the submission to determine whether it is an appropriate use of the school’s or department’s resources (including financial, personnel, and other resources).

 If the submission is unacceptable for any reason, the Dean or Vice President, or their designee, works with the Lead Administrator and/or Requestor to correct any deficiencies.
 If the submission is acceptable, the Dean or Vice President, or their designee, sends an email, approving and attaching the request, to the Requestor.

 The Requestor forwards the submission to the ESAP Owner by completing the information in the ESAP Request Portal.
 The Requestor attaches either a completed Form 2100 FR.01 External Sales Approval Request – Short Form or Form 2100 FR.02 External Sales Approval Request – Standard Form, as well as the email thread indicating approvals from the Lead Administrator, Dean or Vice President, or their designee, and for YSM units, the YSM Associate Controller.
 Additional supporting materials for the ESAP request should be forward to the ESAP Owner.

 The ESAP Owner reviews the submission for completeness.